Gov. Cooper lowers gathering limit; Rowan County reports another COVID-19 death - Salisbury Post

 Currently, 27 Rowan County residents are hospitalized after testing positive for COVID-19.

 The number of congregate living outbreaks is near a peak, with 10 currently considered active.
-The active outbreaks include Accordius Health, Brightmoor, Liberty Commons, N.C.
+The active outbreaks, according to the Rowan County Health Department, include Accordius Health, Brightmoor, Liberty Commons, N.C.
 Veterans Home, the Citadel, the Laurels, Trinity Oaks Skilled Nursing, Elmcroft, Meadows of Rockwell and Piedmont Correctional Institute.
+The N.C.
+Department of Health and Human Services on Tuesday also included Compass Assisted Living Rowan.

+The largest active outbreak remains Trinity Oaks Skilled Nursing, which has recovered a total of 91 cases.
+Among congregate living facilities, Liberty Commons (65), Accordius Health (46) and Elmcroft (40) also have recorded dozens of cases.
+But outbreaks can remain active even after congregate living facility residents are considered recovered.
+To be declared over, there must be 28 days from the latest date of onset of a symptomatic person or the same amount of time from specimen collection from an asymptomatic person, whichever is later.

 Cal Cunningham concedes to US Sen. Thom Tillis in NC

-RALEIGH, N.C.
-(AP) — Democrat Cal Cunningham conceded to incumbent Republican U.S. Sen. Thom Tillis in North Carolina on Tuesday,... read more
+By GARY D. ROBERTSON Associated Press RALEIGH (AP) — Democrat Cal Cunningham conceded to incumbent Republican U.S. Sen. Thom Tillis... read more